Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5.
-script that adds excute permission to the owner of the file Task 6. script that adds execute permission to the owner and the group owner, and read permission to other users
+script that adds excute permission to the owner of the file Task 6. script that adds execute permission to the owner and the group owner, and read permission to other users Task 7. script that adds execution permission to the owner, the group owner and the other users